 - Capsular contracture can happen at any time, even years after surgery.

 - There are many non-surgical methods for treating capsular contracture, but not all of them are effective.

 One month after your breast augmentation surgery, your breasts felt soft and natural.
-They were even and pleasantly shaped.
-But then something changed.
+They were even and perfectly shaped.

-One breast began to feel a little stiff.
-You didn’t think much of it at first, but the stiffness increased over time, eventually becoming quite painful.
-What’s more, your left and right breasts no longer seemed quite the same.
+Then something changed.
+One breast started to feel a little stiff.
+You likely didn’t think much of it at first, but then the stiffness increased over time.
+Now, it’s becoming quite painful, and your breasts are no longer symmetrical.

 What is capsular contracture?

 Whenever there is a foreign object inside of your body — a breast implant or pacemaker, for example — your body reacts by creating a thin layer of scar tissue around it.
 This capsule is soft, flexible, and totally normal.

 Capsular contracture is most commonly associated with breast augmentations, but it can happen any time a capsule is formed around a foreign object in the body.

 What causes capsular contracture?

 Sometimes the cause is clear.
 Trauma to the breast, radiation, and infection can all result in capsular contracture.
-Post-surgical hematoma (severe bruising) has also been linked to an increased chance of developing capsular contracture.
+Post-surgical hematoma — a severe form of bruising — has also been linked to an increased chance of developing capsular contracture.

-Capsular contractures without clear causes are commonly referred to as silent capsular contractures.
-Researchers theorize that bacterial contamination of the implant is the most likely culprit in such cases: bacteria on the outside of the implant may trigger a greater than normal physical reaction, thus the overdevelopment of scar tissue.
+Capsular contractures without a clear causes are commonly referred to as “silent” capsular contractures.
+Researchers theorize that bacterial contamination of the implant is the most likely culprit in such cases: bacteria on the outside of the implant may trigger a greater than normal physical reaction, leading to the overdevelopment of scar tissue.

-Whatever the reasons, there are a few risk factors that could indicate how likely you are to develop capsular contracture.
+There are also a few risk factors that could indicate how likely you are to develop capsular contracture:

 - Autoimmune disorders — If you have an autoimmune disorder, like lupus, your body already has an overactive immune system.
 It is likely to overreact to an implant.